Johnson & Johnson’s talc supplier has settled talcum powder lawsuits brought by 22 women. The complaints allege talcum powder caused ovarian cancer.

 Trials involving both types of cancer have ended in mixed results.
 Some juries have handed up verdicts in favor of the powder makers.
 Others have rendered multi-million-dollar verdicts for consumers.

 A jury in New Jersey awarded Stephen Lanzo $117 million in his mesothelioma case.
-Imrys said it would appeal.
+Imerys said it would appeal.

-Until now, all trials involving Johnson & Johnson powders have included Imrys as a defendant.
+Until now, all trials involving Johnson & Johnson powders have included Imerys as a defendant.
 With the settlement, Johnson & Johnson will go it alone.

 “Rather than warn consumers, Johnson & Johnson has worked with industry lobbyists to deny this evidence and the more than 20 other credible clinical studies that have found an increased risk of ovarian cancer among women who use talc for feminine hygiene,” said plaintiffs’ law firm, Lanier Law Firm, in a news release.
 “Those studies include reports by the United States Toxicology Program and the World Health Organization classifying talc as a human carcinogen.”